ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 I also think I may have overdone it with the way I split the data.
 For first steps I should have just pulled an EEG for each class and plotted that data.
 I didn't need to pull 5 for each class.
 I just need to get some kind of idea of what my data looks like.

+There was only one sub EEG that had missing data.
+It was lpd_sub1 and it had 4397 missing data points in each column.
+Instead of filling in what is 43% of the data, I won't be using that sub EEG.
+I plotted comparisons for each column of my sub2 EEGs across target classes and the seizure data is what stands out.
+Very high maxima and very low minima.
+This may be part of why it's hard to see the other lines.
+Making note of how much the seizure data stands out and then plotting the comparisons without the seizure data included may be the best next step.
+It may help to see any differences in the rest of the data.

+This trend with the seizure data held for every column other than the column for EKG data.
+EKG's are electrocardiograms.
+They aren't collecting data from the brain like with the rest of the data included for these EEG recordings.

+I also found that matplotlib has a spectrogram function this weekend, so whenever I figure out what to do with that data, I may be able to make use of that.